-Blurring the lines between fact and fiction, Laura has penned 15 books, including the alphabetical travel guides Montreal from A to Z and San Diego from A to Z, the offbeat writing guides NaNoWriMo: A Cheater’s Guide and Confessions of a 3-Day Novelist, and the satirical adventure tale Ninjas of the 512.
+Blurring the lines between fact and fiction, Laura has penned 15 books, including the alphabetical travel guides Montreal from A to Z and San Diego from A to Z, the offbeat writing guides NaNoWriMo: A Cheater’s Guide and Confessions of a 3-Day Novelist, the nonfiction YA career guides Careers in Gaming and Careers in Digital Media (for ReferencePoint Press), and the satirical adventure tale Ninjas of the 512.
 She has also contributed shorter works to the following anthologies: SDW/EG’s 5th edition of The Guilded Pen; Diane Lee’s nonfiction collection, The Secret Lives of Writers; the cancer charity anthology Stardust, Always; Book Lovers: Sexy Stories from Under the Covers; and Ironology 2014: The Iron Writer Championship Series.
-In addition to her writings, Laura is also the editor of the poetry collection Haiku for Lovers, and the new annual anthology Everything I Need to Know About Love I Learned from Pop Songs.
+In addition to her writings, Laura is also the editor of the poetry collection Haiku for Lovers, and the ethnomusicological anthology Everything I Need to Know About Love I Learned from Pop Songs.

 Born somewhere on the east coast in the latter half of the 20th century, Laura Roberts immediately began writing the story of her life after staring up at a spinning mobile above her crib for a sufficient period of time and thinking, “I could do better than that.”